Is 7 Hours of Sleep Enough? What Science Says for Most Adults

 Immune function

 Cytokine production and T-cell activity are optimised during sleep.
-Adults hitting 7+ hours show significantly stronger immune responses to common pathogens.
+Adults hitting 7+ hours show significantly stronger immune responses to common pathogens and seasonal vaccines — including 4× higher cold resistance than those sleeping under 6 hours per a landmark Carnegie Mellon study.

 ❤️